 Nicknamed "the Holy City" for its hundreds of places of worship, the original Charles Towne settlement was founded on principles of religious tolerance.
 Established in 1681, St. Philip's Episcopal Church (142 Church St., Charleston) is the oldest religious congregation in South Carolina and one of the most iconic steeples on the peninsula.
 Today, the church and the adjacent graveyard are open to the public for limited hours on weekdays.
 Travel tip: If you want a great view of the steeple, get the St. Philip's Suite at the Andrew Pinckney Inn and look out the window.

 #3: Where the Civil War Started

-As you are ferrying out to our next stop on this Charleston, SC history tour, turn around to view the city's skyline (you'll see all those steeples that earned the "Holy City" nickname).
-Originally a federal fort, Fort Sumter is best known for being where the first shots of the Civil War were fired.
-It is now host to more than a quarter-million visitors a year.
+As you are ferrying out to our next stop, Fort Sumter, turn around to view the city's skyline (you'll see all those steeples that earned the "Holy City" nickname).
+Originally a federal fort, the destination is best known for being where the first shots of the Civil War were fired.
+It now is host to more than a quarter-million visitors a year.

 #4: Historic Homes